jsimpso81/WPIlibMathLabVIEW_Examples/README.md

 - **FRC_LV_Trajectory_Dashboard**  --  This dashboard project can be used with any of the sample robot projects.
 It contains tabs to track and trend trajectory execution.

-- **Robot_Sample_1**  --  This sample LabVIEW robot project includes code for a differential drive robot that creates and execute a trajectory using cubic splines.
+- **Robot_Sample_1_Diff_Cubic_Traj_ODE**  --  This sample LabVIEW robot project includes code for a differential drive robot that creates and execute a trajectory using cubic splines.
 This sample uses the LabVIEW ODE simulation (the older simulation).

-- **Robot_Sample_2**  --  This sample LabVIEW robot project includes code for a differential drive robot that reads a trajectoy
+- **Robot_Sample_2_Diff_File_Traj_ODE**  --  This sample LabVIEW robot project includes code for a differential drive robot that reads a trajectoy
 CSV file and execute it.
 This sample uses the LabVIEW ODE simulation (the older simulation)

-- **FRC_Traj_Robot_Sample_3**  --  This sample LabVIEW robot project includes code to create and execute a trajectory using quintic splines.
+- **Robot_Sample_3_Diff_Quintic_Traj_ODE**  --  This sample LabVIEW robot project includes code for a differential drive robot that creates and execute a trajectory using quintic splines.
+This sample uses the LabVIEW ODE simulation (the older simulation).

-- **FRC_Traj_Robot_Sample_4**  --  This sample LabVIEW robot project includes code to create and execute a trajectory using Jaci's Pathfinder.
+- **Robot_Sample_4_Diff_PathFinder_Traj_ODE**  --  This sample LabVIEW robot project includes code for a differential drive robot that creates and execute a trajectory using Jaci's Pathfinder.
+This sample uses the LabVIEW ODE simulation (the older simulation).

-- **Robot_Sample_5**  --  This LabVIEW robot project includes code for a simple swerve drive robot (No swerve drive is really simple...) that reads a trajectory CSV file and executes it.
+- **Robot_Sample_5_Swerve_ODE**  --  This LabVIEW robot project includes code for a simple swerve drive robot (No swerve drive is really simple...) that reads a trajectory CSV file and executes it.
 This sample uses a combination of the LabVIEW ODE simulation (the older simulation) and a custom field display showing the robot's movements.

 - **FRC_Traj_Robot_Sample_6**  --  This LabVIEW robot project uses Differential Drive Pose Estimator instead